 A statute of limitations sets a timeframe for pursuing legal action.
 Once the statute expires, you lose the right to pursue your case.
 Texas' wrongful death statute of limitations begins on the date of your loved one's death and ends within two years.

 Another deadline for wrongful death claims occurs within three months of your loved one's death.
 Once the three months are up, the executor or representative of the deceased's estate has the right to file a wrongful death lawsuit.
 However, family members who are allowed to file a wrongful death lawsuit can block the executor or personal representative's claim at any time.

-We recommend contacting one of our wrongful death attorneys in Weatherford as soon as possible so we can help ensure your claim is filed before the statute of limitations expires.
+We recommend contacting one of our Weatherford wrongful death attorneys as soon as possible so we can help ensure your claim is filed before the statute of limitations expires.
 We know from experience that statutes of limitations expire much faster than most people realize.